Default

 Introverts might find it hard to say how they feel or what they need.
 This can make talking and understanding each other harder.
 The extroverted partner might think the introvert is not interested when they are just thinking deeply.

 But, with good communication, understanding, and compromise, introverts and extroverts can make a strong partnership.
 They can use their strengths together.
-By balancing their needs, they can overcome the challenges and have a happy marriage.
+By balancing their needs, including the historical significance of events like the queen victoria wedding, they can overcome the challenges and have a happy marriage.

 • Constant social demands